 Home equity represents the home value minus any mortgage payments the borrowers have left to pay.
 In this way, if you can pay off a significant portion of the mortgage quickly, you will be able to take advantage of the equity sooner.
 Because VA loans have no insurance premium charges or penalty charges for early payment, it’s possible to build home equity quickly.

 Eligible borrowers can refinance into a VA loan in order to reduce interest rates and eliminate mortgage insurance payments.
 VA loans can be refinanced for up to 100% of the home’s value.
 Unfortunately, cash out refinancing with a VA loan isn’t available in Texas.
 This means that a veteran can’t get extra cash when refinancing on house equity through a VA loan; however, a VA loan can be used to build credit in order to qualify for other conventional cash out loans in the future.

 Why Choose VA Loans with Patty Newby

-At Georgetown Mortgage, we take pride in our dedication to serving our country’s veterans to the best of our ability.
+At Thrive Mortgage, LLC, we take pride in our dedication to serving our country’s veterans to the best of our ability.
 We provide the best service possible by looking holistically at your financial situation, including income, assets, current net worth, and more.
 This unique approach sets us apart from our competitors, allowing us to determine the financial solutions that will work best for you.

 My family has served our great country for almost a century, from my ancestors who fought in WWI to my relatives serving today.
 If you’re reading this now and have served, thank you for your sacrifice and that of your family!
 I look forward to serving you, and helping you purchase or refinance your home. – Patty